Overview

 Propel Carbontech

-- Individual project awards: $50,000 to $150,000.
+• Individual project awards: $50,000 to $150,000.

-- Project Duration: 12 to 18 months.
+• Project Duration: 12 to 18 months.

 Carbontech Leap (Columbia University only)

-Carbontech Leap will award a total of $500,000 in grant funds annually to a minimum of two projects that focus on CDIs eligible technologies (see below) and are at Technology Readiness Levels (TRL) 2-3.
+Carbontech Leap will award a total up to $500,000 in grant funds annually to a minimum of two projects that focus on CDIs eligible technologies (see below) and are at Technology Readiness Levels (TRL) 2-3.
 This program is open to applicants who are core faculty members of the Columbia University Lenfest Center for Sustainable Energy.

-- Individual project awards: Up to $250,000
+• Individual project awards: Up to $250,000

-- Project Duration: 36 months
+• Project Duration: 36 months

 New Directions (Columbia University only)